commscope-ruckus/RUCKUS-Unleashed/README.md

 # RUCKUS-Unleashed
-Includes a Postman collection for monitoring using XML/ajax calls
+Includes a Postman collection for monitoring Unleashed access points using XML/ajax calls